MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- First Steps Toward Understanding the Extrapolation of Nonlinear Models to Unseen Domains. [[paper]](https://arxiv.org/abs/2211.11719)
+  - Kefan Dong, Tengyu Ma.
+  - Key Word: Domain Generalization; Domain Generalization; Extrapolation.
+  - <details><summary>Digest</summary> This paper makes some initial steps towards analyzing the extrapolation of nonlinear models for structured domain shift.
+We primarily consider settings where the marginal distribution of each coordinate of the data (or subset of coordinates) do not shift significantly across the training and test distributions, but the joint distribution may have a much bigger shift.

 - Invariant Learning via Diffusion Dreamed Distribution Shifts. [[paper]](https://arxiv.org/abs/2211.10370)
   - Priyatham Kattakinda, Alexander Levine, Soheil Feizi.
   - Key Word: Foreground and Background; Distribution Shifts; Text-to-Image Diffusion Models.